MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credui.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting requires the user to enter Microsoft Windows credentials using a trusted path, to prevent a Trojan horse or other types of malicious code from stealing the user’s Windows credentials.

 > [!NOTE]
 > This policy affects nonlogon authentication tasks only.
 As a security best practice, this policy should be enabled.